 Elephants are the national symbol of Thailand.
 They are not only the wild animals but also a significant part of Thailand history.
 Thai people honor the elephant’s incredible strength, durability, and longevity.

 The elephant sanctuary allows you to touch, feed, photograph, and bathe the happy elephants in a safe and sustainable environment.
-Don’t worry that you will be interrupting these heartwarming animals from their nature because the Chiang Mai Elephant Jungle Sanctuary unquestionably provides them home and care they deserve.
+You’ll be relieved to see how the Chiang Mai Elephant Jungle Sanctuary unquestionably provides them home and care these heartwarming animals deserve.

 If you are looking for a destination where you can get close to the elephants and sustain the animal welfare at the same time, you should absolutely check out the Elephant Jungle Sanctuary.